Everything (video game): Development

 Everything was developed by Irish artist David OReilly.
 He previously had developed the game Mountain, in which players have limited interactions with a virtual mountain.
 Mountain had been developed using the Unity game engine, which OReilly had to learn.
 As he worked with it, he saw the potential about representing nature with real-time systems within Unity, forming part of the inspiration for Everything.

 The game was published by Double Fine Productions, which had also published Mountain.
 In the initial announcement, OReilly described the game as "about the things we see, their relationships, and their points of view.
 In this context, things are how we separate reality so we can understand it and talk about it with each other".
 He also considered Everything to be a continuation of themes he had introduced in Mountain.
 Later, OReilly described his hope for players: "I want Everything to make people feel better about being alive.
 Not as an escape or distraction, or arbitrary frustration, but something you would leave and see the world in a new light."
 Beside the ideas of Watts, OReilly said that Everything's approach and narrative includes Eastern philosophy, continental philosophy, and stoicism.

-The game was developed by a three-person team, including Damien Di Fede, who had assisted OReilly in programming Mountain.
+The game was developed by a three-person team, including Damien Quartz, who had assisted OReilly in programming Mountain.
 With the small team on an experimental game, several simplifications were made.
 For example, creatures do not have walk cycles but instead simply roll to move.
 OReilly said such decisions, while breaking the reality of the game are "the most interesting solution to particular problems in order to create a totality" for the work.
 Additionally, OReilly considered how these animations were similar to the work done in early days of classical animation, where artists attempted to animate a wide range of objects.
 The game's idle auto-play mode captured OReilly's idea that nature occurs independently of any human intervention.